-Summary: At Oxford on May 21, 2026, Anthropic co-founder Jack Clark laid out a timeline for AI transformation that is measurably shorter than any prior major-lab statement.
-AI-assisted Nobel Prize by May 2027.
+Summary: At Oxford on May 20, 2026, Anthropic co-founder Jack Clark laid out a timeline for AI transformation that is measurably shorter than any prior major-lab statement.
+AI-assisted Nobel Prize by April 2027.
 AI-run revenue-generating companies by November 2027.
 60%+ probability of recursive self-improvement by end of 2028.
 He also maintained that the risk of the technology killing everyone on the planet remains non-zero.

-The same week, the Anthropic Institute released a formal research agenda on intelligence explosion dynamics — moving recursive self-improvement from theoretical speculation to institutional planning.
+Two weeks earlier, on May 7, 2026, the Anthropic Institute released a formal research agenda on intelligence explosion dynamics — moving recursive self-improvement from theoretical speculation to institutional planning.
 Part of our AI Industry Analysis coverage.

 The Oxford Lecture

-12 months: AI will work with humans to make a Nobel Prize-worthy scientific discovery by May 2027.
+~12 months: AI will work with humans to make a Nobel Prize-worthy scientific discovery by April 2027.
 Clark described this not as a long-shot but as a direct inference from current trajectory — AI systems are now contributing meaningfully to research that previously required years of human specialist time.

-18 months: Companies run solely by AI agents will be generating millions of dollars in revenue by November 2027.
+18 months: Companies run solely by AI agents will be generating tens of millions of dollars in revenue by November 2027.
 He drew a distinction between AI-assisted companies (already common) and AI-run companies — organizations where AI agents are the operating layer, not the tool.

 2028 (end of year): 60%+ probability that an AI system can be given the instruction “Make a better version of yourself” and simply do it.
 This is the recursive self-improvement threshold — the point at which AI development may stop being primarily a human-directed process.